-Taste the magical blends of wine, deeply rooted to traditions, infused with the rich and varied heritage of Lahofer Winery designed by CHYBIK + KRISTOF ARCHITECTS nestled in the Moravian countryside.
+Taste the magical blends of wine, deeply rooted in traditions, infused with the rich and varied heritage of Lahofer Winery designed by CHYBIK + KRISTOF ARCHITECTS nestled in the Moravian countryside.

 Located in the Czech Republic, CHYBIK + KRISTOF ARCHITECTS have sparked an intriguing dialogue surrounding the landscape, reflecting on modern wine-making.
 The design weaves together three distinct interconnected structures emulating the archetypal wine cellars of the region, where the vault of the Winery rests on a grid of arched beams.

-Towering the concave roof, the space unfolds into a vast cellar, embracing the archetypal Czech wineries expressed by exposed rib construction.
+Towering the concave roof, space unfolds into a vast cellar, embracing the archetypal Czech wineries expressed by exposed rib construction.
 The interesting angles of the ceiling make way to compose independently designed concrete arches set at a distance determined by the vine rows.
-The viewers gaze travels through the grapevines along the rise of each module from a vine row, running across the space in perfect visual symmetry.
+The viewer’s gaze travels through the grapevines along with the rise of each module from a vine row, running across space in perfect visual symmetry.

-The visitor centre, enclosed in a glass façade, facing south, invokes plenty of light as the windows act as concealed separation from the exterior vine rows.
-The centre invites for an ambient experience with nature, blending with the ornate cellar chiselled in wood, concrete and glass.
+The visitor center, enclosed in a glass façade, facing south, invokes plenty of light as the windows act as concealed separation from the exterior vine rows.
+The center invites for an ambient experience with nature, blending with the ornate cellar chiseled in wood, concrete, and glass.

 Architects: CHYBIK + KRISTOF